Digital Media Acronyms

 - Backlinks: Links that take you to your website from other websites are popularly known as backlinks

 - Blog: A blog is nothing but an online diary, where articles are published on a timely basis

 - Crawling: When a search engine bot enters your website’s page, reads up all its content and data and then stores this information in a massive index, it means your website has been crawled

 - Domain: Any website link without a www is known as a domain name.
 For example, bruceclaymena.com is a domain name, whereas www.bruceclaymena.com is a URL.

-- Google Analytics: A Google-developed software that enables you to track every single piece of information – be it site traffic, visitor behavior, subscribers, bounce rate etc. It also helps you understand your websites growth and strengths
+- Google Analytics: A Google-developed software that enables you to track every single piece of information – be it site traffic, visitor behaviour, subscribers, bounce rate etc. It also helps you understand your website’s growth and strengths

 - Keyword Stuffing: There are many websites out there that stuff their pages with popular keywords so as to manipulate their ranking on search engines.
 This act of overusing keywords results in negative user experience and is known as keyword stuffing